Applications of artificial intelligence: Workplace health and safety

-AI-enabled chatbots decrease the need for humans to perform basic call center tasks, and machine learning in sentiment analysis can spot fatigue in order to prevent overwork.
+AI-enabled chatbots decrease the need for humans to perform basic call center tasks, and machine learning in sentiment analysis can spot fatigue to prevent overwork.

 Decision support systems can potentially prevent industrial disasters and make disaster response more efficient.
 For manual workers in material handling, predictive analytics has been proposed to reduce musculoskeletal injury.

 AI can attempt to process workers' compensation claims.
 AI has been proposed for detection of accident near misses, which are underreported.

 Biochemistry

 Machine learning has been used for drug design, drug discovery and development, drug repurposing, improving pharmaceutical productivity, and clinical trials.

 Computer-planned syntheses via computational reaction networks, described as a platform that combines "computational synthesis with AI algorithms to predict molecular properties", has been used in drug-syntheses, and developing routes for recycling 200 industrial waste chemicals into important drugs and agrochemicals (chemical synthesis design).
 It has also been used to explore the origins of life on Earth.

 Deep learning has been used with databases for the development of a 46-day process to design, synthesize and test a drug which inhibits enzymes of a particular gene, DDR1.
 DDR1 is involved in cancers and fibrosis which is one reason for the high-quality datasets that enabled these results.

-The AI program AlphaFold 2 can determine the 3D structure of a (folded) protein in hours rather than the months required by earlier automated approaches and was used to provide the likely structures of all proteins in the human body and essentially all proteins known to science (more than 200 million).
+The AI program AlphaFold 2 can determine the 3D structure of a (folded) protein in hours rather than the months required by earlier automated approaches and was used to provide the likely structures of all proteins in the human body and essentially all proteins known to science (more than 200M).

 Language processing

 Language translation

-Speech translation technology attempts to convert one language's spoken words into another language.
-This potentially reduces language barriers in global commerce and cross-cultural exchange, enabling speakers of various languages to communicate with one another.

-AI has been used to automatically translate spoken language and textual content in products such as Microsoft Translator, Google Translate, and DeepL Translator.
-Additionally, research and development are in progress to decode and conduct animal communication.
+Speech translation technology attempts to convert one language into another.
+This could potentially reduce language barriers in global commerce and cross-cultural exchange, enabling speakers of various languages to communicate.
+AI has been used to automatically translate spoken language and textual content in products like Microsoft Translator, Google Translate, and DeepL Translator.
+Also, research and development are in progress to decode and conduct animal communication.

 Meaning is conveyed not only by text, but also through usage and context (see semantics and pragmatics).
 As a result, the two primary categorization approaches for machine translations are statistical machine translation (SMT) and neural machine translations (NMTs).
 The old method of performing translation was to use statistical methodology to forecast the best probable output with specific algorithms.
 However, with NMT, the approach employs dynamic algorithms to achieve better translations based on context.

 Law and government

 Government

 AI facial recognition systems are used for mass surveillance, notably in China.
-In 2019, Bengaluru, India deployed AI-managed traffic signals.
-This system uses cameras to monitor traffic density and adjust signal timing based on the interval needed to clear traffic.
+In 2019, Bengaluru, India deployed AI-managed traffic signals that uses cameras to monitor traffic density and adjust signal timing based on the interval needed to clear traffic.